Jordan Luce

 Jordan Luce (born 30 November 1993, in Le Lamentin, Martinique, French West Indies) is a wheelchair basketball player.
 Born with pseudoarthrosis of the right tibia, Luce moved to France at 16 to pursue a career in basketball.
 He is a 4.5 classified player.

 Wheelchair basketball

 Luce was first introduced to wheelchair basketball in a rehabilitation center at 15.
 He represented France for the first time in 2012 in the Men's European Championships (Group B), where they won gold.
 Jordan played the 2013/2014 season in the UK with the RGK Wolverhampton Rhinos winning the British Superleague.
 He currently plays for Léopards de Guyenne in Bordeaux, France.

+Luce represented France at the 2024 Paris Paralympics.

+River Island Campaign

+In 2018, Clothing brand River Island partnered with anti-bullying charity Ditch The Label to collaborate on a marketing campaign, called 'Labels are for clothes'.

+As part of the initiative Jordan Luce was photographed and videoed for River Island's Autumn/Winter 2018 Collection.
+Photographed by Liz Collins and styled by Patrick Mackie.

+The campaign was received with general positivity.